enormandeau/gtseq_scripts/README.md

 Scripts used in step 6 for the "SNP selection" of the Beemelman *et al.* paper (see Reference section) to design GTseq panels for three salmonid species

-# TODO

-- Add command before `05_select_best_SNPs_pairwise.py` to extract just the wanted lines from the AFD file
-- Test and add bash commands for test

 ## Reference

-TODO: Add reference to paper once available
+TODO: *Add reference to paper once available*

 ## Overall workflow